 Even though affiliate programs are a great marketing tool for many small online businesses, keep the following criteria in mind before you decide to launch your own affiliate marketing campaign:

-- Are you ready to pay commission on every affiliate-driven sale?
+• Are you ready to pay commission on every affiliate-driven sale?
 If your business is relatively new, you may not be ready to pay affiliate commission for every sale.
 Or, you may not be able to offer a commission that’s attractive enough for best-fit affiliates.
-In these cases, it may be best to launch a customer referral program instead, where you can offer store credit, discounts, or other rewards to your best customers.
+In these cases, it may be best to launch a customer referral program instead, where you can offer store credit, discount coupons, or other rewards to your best customers.

-- Do you sell physical products?
+• Do you sell physical products?
 Physical products are generally easier for affiliates to promote, particularly on more visual mediums like Instagram, YouTube, and TikTok.
+So, affiliate marketing works best if you’re in an ecommerce or digital product space.
 If you sell services, you can still find affiliates, but they might target a more niche audience — and you may have to work harder to have them demonstrate your offering.

-- Do you have access to good-fit affiliates?
+• Do you have access to good-fit affiliates?
 Are there content creators who you can easily access and who have audiences that match your own target audience?
-More popular creators may not be within reach of smaller business because they demand higher commissions and brand recognition.
+More popular creators may not be within reach of smaller businesses because they demand higher commissions and brand recognition.
 In the earlier stages of your business, finding the right content creator to work with your brand may prove difficult.

-- You want to encourage customers to share your offerings with people they know (friends, family, colleagues, community members)
+• You want to encourage customers to share with people they know — friends, family, colleagues, community members

-- Your business may not be well-known enough to partner with the right content creators and affiliate partners
+• Your business may not be well-known enough yet to attract the right content creators

-- Your product or service appeals to a very niche audience (doesn’t have broad appeal)
+• Your product or service appeals to a niche audience rather than a broad one

-Whichever option you decide to go for, our referral software platform is flexible enough to help you start an affiliate program or a customer referral program to grow your business.
+Whichever direction fits, our referral software platform is flexible enough to help you start an affiliate program or a customer referral program to grow your business.

 Benefits of affiliate marketing for small businesses